 Fast pulse (over 90 bpm at rest)

 Coronary artery disease

 “Dana, your heart rate is too low.”

 “Dana, your Cardio CRP (c-reactive protein) is far above the normal range.”

-Within the very first hour that I spent researching the link between heart disease and hypothyroidism, I found over 300 recently published scientific studies.
-The hairs on my arms rose as I stopped and stared in shock at what I had discovered.
+Within the very first hour that I spent researching the link between heart disease and hypothyroidism, I found hundreds of published scientific studies.
+Goose bumps rose on my arms as I stopped and stared in shock at what I had discovered.

 Circulation is a scientific journal published for the American Heart Association that publishes articles related to cardiovascular diseases.
 In 2007 an article appeared entitled Cardiovascular Involvement in General Medical Conditions: Thyroid Disease and the Heart:1

 The cardiovascular signs and symptoms of thyroid disease are some of the most profound and clinically relevant findings that accompany both hyperthyroidism and hypothyroidism.
 On the basis of the understanding of the cellular mechanisms of thyroid hormone action on the heart and cardiovascular system, it is possible to explain the changes in cardiac output, cardiac contractility, blood pressure, vascular resistance, and rhythm disturbances that result from thyroid dysfunction.
 The importance of the recognition of the effects of thyroid disease on the heart also derives from the observation that restoration of normal thyroid function most often reverses the abnormal cardiovascular hemodynamics.

 According to the Thyroid Federation International:2